-Profile of the Department of General Practice / Primary Care, Hamburg University Medical School
+Profile of the Department of General Practice and Primary Care, Hamburg University Medical School

-The Department of General Practice / Primary Care at Hamburg University Medical School was founded in 1993.
-More than 35 scientists and about 10 non-scientific personnel are working here, representing different specialties: medicine, sociology, health sciences, nursing, psychology, statistics and more.
-The institute's main tasks are research, teaching (undergraduate and post-graduate) and the treatment of patients (ER and on-campus GP office).Being one of the largest institutes of General Practice in Germany we have dedicated ourselves to the main tasks of primary care as defined by the DEGAM(German Society for General and Family Medicine): primary health care, gate keeping, coordination and integration of health services, and health education.
+Department of General Practice and Primary Care at Hamburg University Medical School was founded in 1993.
+More than 45 scientists and about 10 non-scientific personnel are working here, representing different specialties: medicine, sociology, health sciences, nursing, psychology, statistics and more.
+The institute's main tasks are research, teaching (undergraduate and post-graduate) and the treatment of patients (ER and on-campus GP office).Being one of the largest institutes of General Practice in Germany we have dedicated ourselves to the main tasks of primary care as defined by the DEGAM (German Society for General and Family Medicine): primary health care, gate keeping, coordination and integration of health services, and health education.
 The WONCA tree (see below), developed by the College of Primary Care Medicine (Switzerland) demonstrates the different important aspects of primary care.

 In mostly multi-disciplinary teams, we conduct research primarily in the following areas: